22nd Street station (Hudson–Bergen Light Rail): History

 22nd Street is built next to the site of a station for the Central Railroad of New Jersey that once existed on the location.
 Known originally as Centerville (later East 22nd Street), the stop served the main line as one of five stops in Bayonne.
 Service at Centerville began on August 1, 1864 as part of a steam extension between the future Communipaw Terminal and Bergen Point.
 This service existed prior to the construction of the bridge across Newark Bay from Elizabethport to Bergen Point.
 A station was built on the eastbound side of the tracks in 1878 at the size of 17x37 ft, two stories high.
 A station was also built on the westbound side in 1904.
-These depots were demolished in 1957, with the eastbound station being converted into a shelter.
+These depots were demolished on June 7, 1957, with the eastbound station being converted into a shelter.
 That in return was torn down in 1970 and replaced with a three-sided metal shed.
 Passenger service at East 22nd Street ended on August 6, 1978 when Conrail ended the shuttle between Cranford and East 33rd Street.